With the UK back in the third coronavirus lockdown, getting your hands on a food delivery slot can be like gold dust.

 How do I book a Morrisons delivery slot for a vulnerable person?

-Morrisons has launched a telesales shopping service that will allow customers who can't visit the physical stores to order from a list of 47 essential grocery items over the phone for next-day delivery.
+Morrisons has set up a telesales shopping service that allows customers who can't visit the physical stores to order grocery items over the phone for next-day delivery.

 Customers can now sign up for weekly, fortnightly or monthly deliveries of pre-prepared food boxes, which include vegetarian and vegan and gluten-free options, without needing a delivery slot.